dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 The first three options passed to ``dials.scale`` set up the ΔCC½ filtering, in ``image_group`` mode rather than the default ``dataset``, and we also set the ``group_size`` to 1 rather than the default 10 as these datasets are rather wide-sliced.
+We then set the error modelling inclusion cut-off, as explained above.
+Finally we set resolution limits.
-The next option sets a resolution limit.
-We have chosen 3.0 Å here to match the processing published in the paper.
+The low resolution cut-off of 35 Å was chosen to remove the lowest angle reflections in the region of high inelastic scatter, while the high resolution limit of 3.0 Å was chosen to match the processing published in the paper.

+There are many options to explore in scaling, and no claim is made here that this job is optimal!
+There is still much to be learned regarding the best handling of 3DED data.

 At the end of the ``dials.scale.log`` we see a table summarising the merging
 statistics: